Iris of Salisbury, MD asks:

 First things first.
 If you have never seen the Mandelbrot set, take a look at an image from the Mandelbrot set below.
-If your browser supports Java, click in the lavender box below the image, and a Java applet will launch (written by Peter Alfeld) consisting of two windows.
-The window on the left is the control panel, and the one on the right is an image from the mandelbrot set.
+This is an HTML5 application created by Christian Stigen Larsen which I am embedding in this page.
+The panel on the left is the control panel, and the large image is a rendering from the mandelbrot set.
 Use your mouse to select a region of the image.
-When you release the mouse button, the applet zooms in on the portion you selected.
+When you release the mouse button, the application zooms in on the portion you selected.

 What makes the Mandelbrot set so interesting is that this infinitely complex patterning is derived from a very simple formula.
 The basic formula for the Mandelbrot set is: